nakedmariebiscuit/Just-Bubbles/README.md

-**Inside a draggable/resizable window** (e.g. a portfolio site widget): since the app only ever reads its container's *current* size each frame (via `getBoundingClientRect()`), resizing the container on the fly works with no extra code — bubbles will simply start respecting the new dimensions for their next movement update.
+**Inside a draggable/resizable window** (e.g. a portfolio site widget): since the app only ever reads its container's *current* size each frame (via `getBoundingClientRect()`), resizing the container on the fly works with no extra code.
+Bubbles will simply start respecting the new dimensions for their next movement update.